Ténéré: UTA Flight 772

-Memorial at the Père-Lachaise cemetery, Paris, France.

 On September 19, 1989, a McDonnell Douglas DC-10 took off from N'Djamena International Airport and forty-six minutes later a suitcase bomb exploded in the hold.
-The jet crashed into the desert near Bilma, Niger, killing all 156 passengers and 14 crew members on board, making it the deadliest aviation disaster in Niger.
+The jet crashed into the desert near Bilma, Niger, killing everyone aboard.
+A monument to the victims of the attack, a 200-foot diameter circle of dark stones and 170 broken mirrors, was built in May and June 2007 at 16°51′53″N 11°57′13″E.

 Population

 The Kaouar cliffs, near Bilma, which forms a chain of oases in the eastern Ténéré.

 The Ténéré is very sparsely populated.
 Fachi and Bilma are the only settlements that are not on the edge of the Tenéré.

 While the well-known Tuareg occupy the Aïr Mountains and Agadez to the west, and still operate the salt caravans for Hausa merchants, other inhabitants of the Ténéré, found from oases like Fachi eastwards, are the non-Berber Kanuri and Toubou.

 Governance

 In 1960, the Tuareg territory became part of the independent republic of Niger.
 It has been divided into seven départments.
 The central part of the Ténéré is a protected area, under the auspices of the Aïr and Ténéré Natural Reserve.